Prince Andrew’s efforts to put scandal behind him backfire

 Andrew: “Yeah.
 I’m being polite.”

-Lisa Bloom, a Woodland Hills, California-based attorney for five of Epstein’s alleged victims, called the interview with the prince “deeply disappointing.”
+Lisa Bloom, a Los Angeles-based attorney for five of Epstein’s alleged victims, called the interview with the prince “deeply disappointing.”

 “He is entitled to deny allegations and defend himself,” she said.
 “But where is his apology for being so closely associated with one of history’s most prolific pedophiles?”